Sales Call Objection Tracking: How AI Catches What You Miss

 2. Contextual Objection Detection

-The AI does not just search for keywords like "too expensive" or "not interested."
+The AI doesn't just search for keywords like "too expensive" or "not interested."
 It analyzes the full conversational context to identify objections, including:

-• Explicit objections: "Your price is 40% higher than what we are paying now"
+- Explicit objections: "Your price is 40% higher than what we're paying now"

-• Implicit objections: "We would need to think about that" (often means concern that was not voiced)
+- Implicit objections: "We'd need to think about that" (often means a concern that wasn't voiced)

 3. Automatic Categorization